 It is intriguing to contemplate what interactions might have taken place between Richard Walford and Reuben Ayliff.
 Quite possibly none given their very different positions, but they went to all the same places and experienced all the same events.
 This included visiting the battlefield at Isandlwana where Eugénie insisted on helping bury the remains of the British dead which still littered the battlefield eighteen months after the battle.
 It is difficult to imagine what emotions the young Richard Walford would have experienced.

-I have no family records of any presents or tokens of appreciation being given to the police, but Eugènie did give Reuben Ayliff a silver and leather brandy flask.
+Eugénie gave Reuben Ayliff a silver and leather brandy flask in appreciation.
 He was an avowed teetotaller and the family story is that when she presented it to him, he said, “But, I am a teetotaller,” to which she replied, “That is why I am presenting it to you.”
 The flask became an Ayliff heirloom to be passed to teetotallers in succeeding generations.
 The Troopers of the escort received £100 to share amongst themselves and their Sergeant received a gold watch and chain.
 The sisters also had a birthday book signed by the Empress.

 ©Alun Stevens 2019